 Make organic and local search work together to get found faster We recently considered whether Google has become the new homepage for local businesses.
-Today, we’re going to take a look at organic and local search and consider how they’re related and highlight ways that they can work in harmony to help you get found faster.
+Today, we’re going to take a look at organic and local search and consider how they’re related and also expound on the importance of using the expertise of a wordpress hosting service.
 It’s not surprising that 65% of marketers* agree that there’s strong correlation between local and organic rankings.
 The biggest similarity, of course, is that both start with a search.
 But both also focus on content, backlinks, keywords and website activity.
 What sets LOCAL SEO apart is the geographic component.
 With organic search, you want people to know what you do, but to get found locally, you also want to highlight where you do it.
 That’s where the power and value of your website comes into play, influencing not just organic rankings, but LOCAL SEO.
 In fact, a majority of marketers believe that companies with good visibility in local Search Engine Result Pages (SERPs) have high organic placement, too.
 At the heart of it all is user intent.
 Simply put, search engines want to give users what they’re looking for.
 For instance, when a person conducts a search that includes both a business type and location, the search engine knows that the user has local intent.
 So, if that person wants to find a good pizzeria that delivers, they may search “Pizza delivery” along with their location.
 What happens next can make or break discovery: The three closest pizza places – also known as the “local 3-pack,” show up under the ads on the first search results page.
 Having the strongest LOCAL SEO presence gives you the very best chance at getting your business to display in this free local 3-pack.
 Why?
 Because all these local SEO criteria provide the authority to support local rank.
 Better together There are a few simple practices that help you get LOCAL SEO and organic search to work in harmony.
 Local business citations: A full 46% of all Google searches seek local information!
 Google places a lot of weight on having that information accurate and correct.
 Having a consistent business name, address and phone number (NAP) is quite important, helping LOCAL SEO by providing search engines with your correct location and creating consistent links back to your website and to all your mentions online.
 Local citations also help your organic search efforts since search engines consider the number of backlinks when they rank websites.
 The more backlinks you have, the better your chances of meeting your customers right where they are, when they need to find you.
 Good content: Content is king, especially when it’s structured to meet your business goals and customer needs.
 What’s more, search engines like fresh content.
 Adding rich, relevant content, including a locally focused blog post, or simply updating a page, is a great one-two punch because it helps establish your LOCAL SEO relevance and can also boost your organic search rankings.
 Other strategic synergies between local and organic search [...]

 Consumers search, a lot and fast!
 In this age of fleeting attention and fierce competition, savvy local marketers are looking for new ways to engage with consumers at the very first opportunity.
 And, most often, that opportunity is presented through Google’s Knowledge Panel.
 Most importantly, Google’s Knowledge Panel allows local business to engage with consumers directly within search and without any additional clicks.
 Even though Google presents this first, best opportunity to engage with consumers, a new Moz survey revealed that just over 50% of marketers haven’t yet taken advantage of the opportunities that the Knowledge Panel offers!
 We’ve touched upon the value of the Knowledge Panel in our previous post, but it’s worth digging deeper to explore the benefits it can unlock for local business.
 Google Knowledge Panel.
 What it Is.
 Why it Matters.
 The knowledge panel is the box to the right of search results where Google displays information on a relevant business, including the company name, business hours, address and phone number.
 Today the panel shows up in roughly 40% of searches, and the more localized a search gets, the more likely it is that a local Knowledge Panel will appear.
 This means that for LOCAL SEO, you need to get smart about using the knowledge panel to help searchers discover and reach your business without any additional clicks.
 A knowledge panel also includes these actionable features: Q&A: This consumer-facing, crowdsourced feature is similar to the Ask the Community feature on TripAdvisor and Yelp.
 It allows consumers to ask questions and businesses can provide answers directly within search and without any additional clicks.
 Users can also give a thumbs-up vote to questions and answers, which influences where the questions and answers might appear on the panel and in search results.
 Posts: This feature enables businesses to create short 300-words or less blog-style posts that appear directly in the knowledge panel, providing an additional avenue for customer communication directly within search and without any additional clicks.
 Like Q&A, Posts also appear in search results and are especially visible in Maps search results.
 Posts are a great way to let prospects and customers know about new products, company news, special offers and events.
 Posts can include an appropriate call to action (buy now, contact us, etc.) along with a link.
 Note that each Post expires after seven days so it important to develop the process of posting regularly.
 Getting Started.
 If you want your business to appear in a Knowledge Panel, and also gain control over the information displayed by Google, the first and most important step is to (1) claim, (2) verify and (3) complete your Google My Business listing.
 Here's how we can help: Subscribe to our free HOT!Content service that delivers a daily dose of content for you to post to your Knowledge Panel, Facebook and other sites.
 HOT!Content also includes an automatic posting wizard – so your online content is always up-to-date – as well as other handy functions to help you build online success.
 Enroll here. [...]